-Gregory C. Staple has been CEO of the American Clean Skies Foundation since December 2009 and is a member of its Board of Directors.
+Gregory C. Staple has been CEO of the American Clean Skies Foundation since 2010 and is a member of its Board of Directors.

 Prior to joining the Foundation, Mr. Staple was a partner in the Washington D.C. office of the international law firm Vinson & Elkins.
 Mr. Staple has published numerous articles and monographs on regulatory issues including this essay on improving the energy innovation process; op-eds on retail electricity choice in Michigan and California; and this major report: “Oil Shift: The Case For Switching Federal Transportation Spending To Alternative Fuel Vehicles.”
 In addition to practicing energy and telecommunications law for over 25 years, he has been a consultant to the World Bank and served as the CEO of the TeleGeography publishing group, which he formed in 1993.
 Mr. Staple is also the founder of Renewable Power Direct.

 He received his J.D. from the University of Michigan and his undergraduate degree in economics from the University of Rochester.
 Mr. Staple’s essays on legal and policy matters have been published in The Electricity Journal, Public Utilities Fortnightly, The Environmental Law Forum, Legal Times of Washington and The American Journal of International Law.

 - An Inconvenient Tax: Could Carbon Fees Become Plan B?
 Vinson & Elkins Washington Climate Change Report, August 9, 2007

 - Growing the Market for Clean Power: The EPA’s New Power Plant Regulations and What They Mean for Utilities and Public Health by Gregory C. Staple & Christopher K. Carr, December 2010